 Pursuant to Article IV.C.1., upon Simon’s death, Ted became the Successor Trustee of the Shirley Trust.
 Ted also serves as the Successor Personal Representative of Shirley’s Estate.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-That Theodore is alleged to have become Successor through further alleged fraud and fraudulently altering Shirley Trust documents to gain illegal Dominion and Control with his sister Pamela and their minion of Attorneys at Law who aided and abetted in these frauds.
+Theodore references documents that have been altered and tampered with and Eliot has no belief to the validity of any parts at this time.
+That Theodore is alleged to have become Successor through further alleged fraud,f altercation and fabrication Shirley Trust documents to gain illegal Dominion and Control with his sister Pamela and their minion of Attorneys at Law who aided and abetted in these frauds.
 Eliot states that Theodore was appointed by this Court in err at the time as Successor Personal Representative and all the facts of the matter and newly discovered frauds had not been fully exposed and investigated and they are now.
 Therefore, despite what any documents may say Theodore is not now qualified to act as Trustee for a host of legally valid reasons already presented to this Court, including conflicting and adverse interests that prohibit his continued acts in any capacity in the Estates of Simon and Shirley.
 That Eliot also states that before this frivolous, vexatious and premature action was taken Eliot filed a Counter Complaint in yet another frivolous and vexatious action in the Oppenheimer v.
 Eliot and Candice Bernstein action now before the Court that is also related to the nexus of past and present frauds committed and thus this action for construction should have been filed in that case where the Shirley Trust is already a Defendant, along with Theodore, Alan and others.
 The Oppenheimer lawsuit is for Breach of Fiduciary Duties, Interference with an Expectancy, Legal Malpractice, Theft and more, all making Theodore further unqualified as pled in numerous pleadings filed by Eliot and the Creditor in the Simon Estate.
-That the next item up in the Estates are the motions to remove Theodore, including one for Your Honor to make the decision on your own initiative due to recent information showing assets under Theodore’s control as fiduciary are now missing, which led to an Order from this Court in the Estate of Simon for re-inventorying that has not been complied with.
+That the next item up in the Estates are the motions to remove Theodore, including one for Your Honor to make the decision on your own initiative due to recent information showing assets under Theodore’s control as fiduciary are now missing, mismanaged, unaccounted for and probably stolenwhich led to an Order from this Court in the Estate of Simon for re-inventorying that has not been complied with.

 Sometime after Simon’s death, a significant asset of Shirley's Trust (a condominium) was sold.
 The decision was made to make a partial interim distribution to all of the beneficiaries of the Shirley Trust.
 At the time of this decision, the Trustee was not aware of any question or issue as to Simon’s right to appoint the assets to his ten grandchildren.